Stay tuned! The Rise of Serialised Content

 In the age of binge watching, it makes sense to keep your loyal readers/viewers coming back for more - and content is catching on to what weight loss and self-help programs have known all along with their 12- Week Body Challenges and 6 Weeks to a Better You!

 A series can create a repository of thought leadership, learnings and knowledge that solves problems and is inspiring.
 Serialised content also provides an opportunity to more fully flesh out ideas by breaking them down a complex, over-arching concept into smaller working parts.
-Further, it can build a more solid readership through consistently returning visitors, hungry for the next installment.
+Further, it can build a more solid readership through consistently returning visitors, hungry for the next instalment.
 Regardless of format, episodic content also provides brands with the opportunity to connect with audiences on a deeper level that is not usually afforded with a scattershot collection of blog posts or video.
 It also, ideally, drives people to other content on your site via internal links.

 Having to create content on a regular basis keeps the creative juices flowing – and also keeps the research and learnings in-house to builds on company IP.